szmania/mega_manager/README.md

 `--sync`

 If true, local and remote files for accoutns will be synced.
-Equivalent to using arguments "--download", "--removeLocal", "--removeRemote" and "--upload" all at once.
+Equivalent to using arguments "--download", "--remove_local", "--remote-outdated", "--remove_remote" and "--upload" all at once.

 `--upload`